jacobgill37/News-Project/README.md

 [https://zany-jade-viper-garb.cyclic.app](https://zany-jade-viper-garb.cyclic.app)

+## Endpoints

+Use GET `/api` to view a list of available endpoints and their descriptions.

 ## Cloning

 The repo will need to be cloned if you will want to host your own version.
 Use the following link: